AFAgarap/kwta-ensemble/README.md

 The penultimate parameter in the commands above is the delay parameter.

+Note: The full results might not be completely reproduced but rather be on the same range of performance trend due to software and hardware configuration of the user.
+We note the hardware we used for our experiments below.

 ## Results

 To demonstrate the improvement in model performance using our approach, we used